-Temple’s Public Health Contact Tracing Training course prepares students to work with public health officials to remotely interact with contacts, gather data, and share information to prevent disease transmission.
+Temple’s Public Health Contact Tracing Training course prepares people to work with public health officials to remotely interact with contacts, gather data, and share information to prevent disease transmission.
 The course is open to anyone with an interest in contact tracing, from entry-level community volunteers to trained public health professionals, epidemiologists and healthcare providers.

 After completing this program, participants will be able to transition into the jurisdiction-specific protocol training required by local/state public health departments and call contacts.